gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 North-South traffic).
 For internal communication amongst pods and services (sometimes called East-West traffic) there are many examples, [here](https://cloudnativelabs.github.io/post/2017-04-18-kubernetes-networking/) is one brief example.

-You might need to enable the `Nginx Ingress` add-ons in your gardener dashboard to use some of those functionnality.

 ## Service Types
 A Service in Kubernetes is an abstraction defining a logical set of Pods and an access policy.
 Services can be exposed in different ways by specifying a **type** in the service spec,